-Over time, the bridge was rebuilt, reconstructed and had exchanged hands many times.
+Over time, the bridge was rebuilt and reconstructed and exchanged hands many times.
 In the past 25 years, lots more attractions and activities have been added for visitors to enjoy.

-Getting to Capilano Bridge, located 10 minutes away from Downtown Vancouver, is very go to one of four locations for a free shuttle bus.
-We went to Canada Place, where lots of helpful staff was present.
+Getting to Capilano Bridge, located 10 minutes away from Downtown Vancouver, is very go for one of four locations for a free shuttle bus.
+We went to Canada Place, where lots of helpful staff were present.
 Other places for a free shuttle bus are:

 Melville Street / Entrance of Hyatt Hotel